D. V. Gundappa: Journalism

-Among his books, the one on Political Science published in 1952 can be said to be his tour de force.
-The rich experience he earned through years of keen observation of state administration, deep study of books of important western political thinkers and his own political formulations have gone into the making of this book.
-This is the first book of its kind to be published in Kannada.
+Among his books, the one on Political Science published in 1952 is outstanding.
+It was the first book of its kind to be published in Kannada.
 It deals with a variety of subjects relating to formation of state, characteristics of a responsible government, the concept of freedom, freedom of the people, weaknesses of democracy, impact of franchise, fundamental rights and economic policies and principles.
-A comprehensive coverage apart, the book contained forthright expression of opinions, and is occupying libraries even now as an ideal book of reference for students of political science.
-In fact, D. V. Gundappa established the Gokhale Institute of Public Affairs (GIPA) at Bengaluru to facilitate a central meeting place for intellectuals, common folk, people with dissenting ideas and ideologies and critics to assemble under one roof to deliberate upon and discuss social issues with a democratic spirit.
+A comprehensive coverage apart, the book contained forthright expression of opinions, and is often used as a book of reference for students of political science.
+Gundappa established the Gokhale Institute of Public Affairs (GIPA) at Bengaluru to facilitate a central meeting place for intellectuals, common folk, people with dissenting ideas and ideologies and critics to assemble under one roof to deliberate upon and discuss social issues.
 Gokhale Institute of Public Affairs is today chaired and managed by noted intellectual, writer and journalist S. R. Ramaswamy who shared a close proximity to D. V. G. for several years.

 A nationalist shall not merely have control over the weaknesses of political nature but would cultivate the qualities of politeness and cordiality.
 Power without the fear of inquiry is like pickles without salt that would degenerate into a pit of worms, according to DVG.
 The fear of inquiry is the bodyguard of power administration.
 DVG has also written two books of the same genre, namely, Principles of Constitution and Probity in Public Life.